SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 __The role of binary in process execution__

 At the heart of process execution is the binary system, which efficiently represents data as 0s and 1s.
 Computers are composed of transistors and switches that rely on binary signals to operate.
 During execution, the binary instructions activate specific circuits within the CPU to perform tasks such as data manipulation, arithmetic, and logic operations.
+Stallings et al, outline the types of processing in the next section [4].

-## Types of Processing
+### Types of processing

 When managing and executing processes, the system can use different processing techniques depending on the hardware capabilities and the nature of the tasks.

-1. Serial Processing
+__Serial processing__

 Serial processing involves the processor working on each process sequentially, fully completing one process before moving on to another.
 Serial processing is suitable for systems running a small number of non-overlapping tasks or when tasks must be executed in strict order.

-2. Concurrent Processing
+__Concurrent processing the illusion of parallelism__

 In concurrent processing, the CPU switches between multiple processes, allocating small time slices to each.
 Although only one process runs at a time, the rapid switching creates the illusion of parallelism.
 Concurrent processing is ideal for multitasking environments where tasks are independent, and the goal is to maximize resource utilization and improve responsiveness.

-THE APPEARANCE OF CONCURRENCE

-3. Parallel Processing
+__Parallel processing__

 Parallel processing utilizes multiple processors (or cores) to execute multiple processes simultaneously.
 This allows true parallelism, where different tasks or parts of a single task are executed at the same time.Parallel processing is best suited for systems with multiple processors and workloads that can be divided into smaller, independent tasks.

-## What role does the CPU play in process management
+### What role does the CPU play in process management

 The CPU drives the instructions of the data lifecycle - from creation to storage, to access and mutation and then finally to deallocation from the memory registers.
-These states define how instructions are processed and how memory is accessed, modified, and released.
+These states define how instructions are processed and how memory is accessed, modified, and released [5].

 The CPU operates as a finite state machine, executing instructions in the following cycle: